Ajax243/data_pipeline_aws/README (1).md

 ## How to run it:

-1- Edit the AWS credentials in the config file.
+1- Uncomment the AWS credentials and add it in the config file

+ OR

+ keep it uncommented and ignore the credentials if you plan to run the script from an EMR cluster

 2- Create an S3 bucket and replace the output_data variable in the main() function with s3a://<bucket name>/.

-3- Run the script file : $ python etl.py
+3- To run the script locally run : $ python etl.py

+OR

+To run it from an EMR cluster, copy the etl.py to the EMR cluster using the pscp package and run : /usr/bin/spark-submit etl.py